 When preparing your case, our Arkansas slip and fall lawyers will also have to consider the potential defenses that the defendant will raise.
 Some of the factors that we will question and address include what types of shoes you were wearing at the time of the fall, if you were aware of what you slipped on, and if you were paying attention to your surroundings before the fall.
 It is important to mitigate any actions you took that could have contributed to the accident.

 How Much is My Arkansas Slip and Fall Claim Worth?

 The value of slip and fall personal injury claims depends on the severity and nature of the injury.
 Some people lose their balance and suffer a few scratches, while others result in more serious injuries or permanent disabilities.
 Our experienced Arkansas slip and fall lawyers will thoroughly examine your case’s details to determine the estimated value of your claim.
-Understanding what you claim could be worth is vital information when deciding to accept an insurance settlement offer or pursue your claim in court.
+Understanding what your claim could be worth is vital information when deciding to accept an insurance settlement offer or pursue your claim in court.

 Some things that our office will consider in evaluating your claim include your medical expenses, lost wages, and any income you will lose in the future if your earning capacity is limited because of the injury.
-In addition to your economic losses, we will also factor in your emotional pain, physical suffering, and your loss of enjoyment of life.
+In addition to your economic losses, we will also factor in your emotional pain, physical suffering, and loss of enjoyment of life.